 1. Instruments octave range and MIDI keyboard

-If you possess a MIDI keyboard with 5+ octaves, it’s not necessary for you to play your orchestral instruments over every octave.
-If you are aiming for realism, then the first thing you should care about is that every instrument (violin, viola, cello, etc.) plays at its own range.
+If you possess a MIDI keyboard with 5+ octaves, you don’t need to play your orchestral instruments over every octave.
+If you are aiming for realism, then the first thing you should care about is that every instrument (violin, viola, cello, etc.) plays at its range.
 In other words, limit their performance to a specific octave range.
 If you search the internet, you can easily find charts that are visually representing octave ranges which are most fitting for different orchestral instruments.

 2. Place the instruments correctly